 Library News and Events

-The ESOL Reading Club was pleased to welcome a few new members to the group.
+The ESOL Reading Club was pleased to welcome a few new members to the group in 2019.
 For the next session, on Wednesday 15 January at 4pm in the library, the group will be reading 'The Lady in Black' by Susan Hill.

 Have you seen the library's new self-scan unit?
 If the library desk is busy, any library user can use the new service.
 It’s quick, easy and saves time.

 Why not download the UHI MEESCAN App?

 Watch a short video on how to use the service.

 What an amazing, inspiring week - celebrating the power of books, reading and writing.
 We had over 100 people getting involved in the events organised by Perth College UHI Library, so thank you to everyone that participated.
 We organised a themed dinner party together with the hospitality department in the Gallery Restaurant.
 We had author visits from writers Kerry Hudson and Conner McAleese where they discussed their latest books.
 And the week finished with a creative writing workshop run by author Tracey Emerson - where we engaged with external organisation, Support in Mind.

 We were totally overwhelmed by the amount of positive feedback.
 So, thank you for all of your support!